Indian-American journalist among victims of coronavirus in US

-Scores of Indian-Americans have tested positive with the novel coronavirus in the US and several of them, including a journalist of a news agency, have died, according to multiple news reports from community organisations and diaspora leaders from across the country.
+Scores of Indian-Americans have tested positive with the novel coronavirus in the US and several of them, including a former journalist of an Indian news agency, have died, according to multiple news reports from community organisations and diaspora leaders.
 While there is no official or unofficial count of Indian-Americans infected with the coronavirus in the country, information available on various private social media groups indicate that a significant number of them are in New York and New Jersey.

-The two States, which have the highest concentration of Indian-Americans in the US, are also the worst hit by the coronavirus.
+The two States, which have the highest concentration of Indian-Americans in the US, are also the worst hit by the coronavirus in the country.
 By Monday, over 170,000 people tested positive in these two States and fatalities crossed 5,700.

 Veteran Indian-American journalist Brahm Kuchibhotla, who was a former contributor to United News of India news agency, breathed last at a New York hospital on Monday night.
 “Really shocking that this is happening to the community.
 Cannot believe that this is happening to us and the people we know," said Indian American Rajendra Dichpally.